 - Xiao nRF52

 The release notes originally targeted March 30 for ESP32 companion binaries (Heltec V3 and V4), but as of this writing those binaries haven’t been uploaded yet.
-Check the release page for updates — they could land any day.
+Check the release page for updates.
+They could land any day.

 Repeaters and room servers use the CLI to enable power saving: